 1 2 3 4

-Science English Math Make-Ups
+Math Science English Make-ups

-World Language Electives Social Studies
+Business World Language Electives

-Health Business
+Social Studies Health

 D. The Delran High School Program of Studies

 Students and parents should be advised that an updated Program of Studies is available on the high school website.
 The Program of Studies provides specific information about the complete high school curriculum, sequencing of courses, and a description of how GPA is determined.
 Please reference the guide for more information about these topics: